CALEA Gold Standard

 CALEA heightens accountability for all of its clients, and in doing so also encourages greater accountability within municipalities and the communities they serve by requiring, providing, ensuring or facilitating:

-- Limitation of an agency's liability and risk exposure by demonstrating that internationally recognized standards for law enforcement have been met
+- Limitation of an agency's liability and risk exposure by demonstrating that internationally recognized standards for law enforcement have been met; and

 Continuous improvement is a practice that differentiates CALEA from all other accreditation bodies in public safety.
 It is at the very core of the organization's accreditation programs and transcends all aspects of the CALEA client experience.
-To strengthen client service and enhance resources and response time, CALEA has embarked on a new regional service delivery model that includes the following select initiatives and benefits:
+To strengthen client service and enhance resources and response time, CALEA has adopted a regional service delivery model that includes the following select initiatives and benefits:

-- Providing proactive outreach from CALEA staff on important accreditation-related matters
+- Providing proactive outreach from CALEA staff on important accreditation-related matters; and